VegeBad/LocalMultiInput/README.md

 6. For Registry you can leave it as it is, same as OnBind().
 OnBind() will only be called when the binding is successful, you can insert anything you want.
 7. IMPORTANT: For InputInterface put {public Type InputInterface => typeof("The interface mentioned in No.4");}
 8. Set your player object as a prefab and on inspector create a gameobject with the script "PlayerSpawnManager", drag this prefab to Serialized/Element 0/Prefab
+9. Remeber to fill up the rest of the variables in the inspector
-9. Cause the spawn manager is universal throughout my other projects if don't inherit from it go ahead and set up your own spawning code
+10. Cause the spawn manager is universal throughout my other projects if don't inherit from it go ahead and set up your own spawning code
-10. The InputManager is for player object that already exist in the scene but lacking OnDeviceChange() and TryRegisterDevice() found in PlayerSpawnManager, which those functions have to put on the player object script with a bit of modifications
+11. The InputManager is for player object that already exist in the scene but lacking OnDeviceChange() and TryRegisterDevice() found in PlayerSpawnManager, which those functions have to put on the player object script with a bit of modifications